A Review of NEST Models for Liquid Xenon and Exhaustive Comparison to Other Approaches: Microphysics Modeling Evaluation

 $Q_y$ is modeled first; $L_y$ is set by $W_q$ and subtraction:

-$N_q$ is the total quanta, and $N_{ph}$ is also $L_y E$.
-This procedure leverages the greater reliability of S2 measurements \textit{cf.}~S1 for lower $E$, as explained in \cite{Akerib_2017_DQ,instruments5010013}. $Q_y$ in the ER (electron recoil) model is a sum of two sigmoids:
+where $N_q$ is the total quanta.
+This procedure leverages the greater reliability of S2 measurements \textit{cf.}~S1 for lower $E$, as explained in \cite{Akerib_2017_DQ,instruments5010013}. $Q_y$ in the ER model is a sum of two sigmoids:

-with $m_1$ serving as basic, field- / mass-density-dependent level.
-A fixed $m_2$ determines low-$E$ behavior, while $m_7$ controls the field-dependent ($\mathcal{E}$) shape at high $E$s.
-These and all $m$s are empirically determined but~the~others are constant in $\mathcal{E}$~\cite{GregRC14}. ($m_6$ is defined as exactly~zero to avoid degeneracy.)
-That being said, the first and second lines of Equation~(6) together capture the behavior from two first-principles options -- the Thomas-Imel box model at low $E$~\cite{ThomasAndImel} and Doke-modified Birks Law at high $E$~\cite{Doke_1988}.
-Microphysics above $\sim$15~keV involves cylinder-like tracks.
-Because of where these $E$s lie along the Xe Bethe-Bloch curve, $dE/dx$ decreases with increasing $E$, and, as a result, the recombination probability $r$ and in turn $L_y$ decreases, increasing $Q_y$~\cite{szydagis_m_2022_6989015,NEST2011,ESTARWebSite}.
-Low-$E$ deposits are more amorphous, with straight 1D track lengths becoming ill-defined: $r$ and $L_y$ instead increase with the 3D ionization density and $E$, as $dE/dx$ instead increases with $E$.
+with $m_1$ serving as the minimum field-dependent charge yield. $m_2$ determines the low-$E$ behavior, and $m_7$ controls the field dependence at high energies.
+The individual $m_i$ are summarized within Appendix~B (with \cite{GregRC14} providing more details).
+While empirical, the first (left, $m_1$+...) and second (right, +$m_5$...) sigmoids of Equation~\ref{eqn:5} capture the qualitative behavior of two first-principles options, respectively: the Thomas-Imel box model at low energies~\cite{ThomasAndImel}, and Doke-modified Birks' Law at higher energies~\cite{Doke_1988}.
+Between $\sim$15~keV and the energy of a MIP (minimally ionizing particle) within Xe (about 1 MeV), a track shape is described as cylindrical by Doke for modeling the recombination, and the $dE/dx$ decreases with increasing $E$.
+The recombination probability $r$ decreases as energy $E$ increases, reducing the ratio of $L_y$ to $Q_y$~\cite{szydagis_m_2022_6989015,NEST2011,ESTARWebSite}.
+Below $\sim$15~keV, deposits are more amorphous, and straight 1-D track lengths become ill-defined: $r$ and $L_y$ increase with the 3-D ionization density and the energy, as $dE/dx$ increases with $E$.

+A Thomas-Imel approach historically uses $E$ and models energy deposits within symmetric boxes or spheres, while the Doke~/~Birks' Law uses $dE/dx$ and assumes long tracks (cylinders).
+The former will exhibit $r$ (and therefore $L_y$) only increasing with energy, the latter decreasing usually ($Q_y$ anti-correlated).

-$r$ is found retroactively in recent NEST versions after fitting to $Q_y$ per Equation (6), chosen to match both the box and Birks models.
-Using Equation (3) as a constraint avoids the degeneracy of $r$ with $N_{ex}/N_i$, with the sum $N_{ex}+N_i$ (also equal to $N_{ph}+N_{e^-}$) already constrained by Equations (2) and (5): the former determines $W_q$ and the latter total quanta $N_q$ based upon $W_q$.
-A raising or a lowering of $W_q$ (one work function averaging over individual work functions for photon and electron production) should change $L_y$ and $Q_y$ equally, preserving both their shapes in both $E$ and $\mathcal{E}$~\cite{Anton:2019hnw}.
+The recombination fraction or probability, $r$, is found retroactively in recent NEST versions after fitting to $Q_y$ per Equation~\ref{eqn:5}, chosen for matching both the box and Birks models.
+Using Equation~\ref{eqn:2} as a constraint avoids the degeneracy of this $r$ with $N_{ex}/N_i$, with the sum $N_{ex}+N_i$ (also equal to $N_{ph}+N_{e^-}$) already constrained by Equations~\ref{eqn:1} and \ref{eqn:4} -- the former determines $W_q$ and the latter total quanta $N_q$ based on $W_q$.
+Any change in $W_q$ (one work function averaging over individual work functions for photon and electron production) should change $L_y$ and $Q_y$ equally, preserving both their shapes in both energy and field~\cite{Anton:2019hnw}.